ramnezer/herodium-auto-security-system/README.md

 **************************************************************************************************
 The reason for using - 'timeshift'

+1.
-1.to Allow quick removal of the program in case you regret shortly after installation.
+to Allow quick removal of the program in case you regret shortly after installation.

 2.